peteroupc/peteroupc.github.io/colorgen.md

 In the following pseudocode&mdash;

 - `XYZFromsRGB(rgb)` converts a nonlinearized sRGB color (`rgb`) to an XYZ color, where an XYZ color with Y = 1 is the D65 white point (as is usual for sRGB), and `XYZTosRGB(xyz)` does the opposite conversion, and
-- `XYZFromsRGBD50(rgb)` converts a nonlinearized sRGB color (`rgb`) to an XYZ color, where an XYZ color with Y = 1 is the D50 white point, e.g., for interoperability with applications color-managed with ICC profiles, and `XYZTosRGBD50(xyz)` does the opposite conversion (see note 3 later in this section).
+- `XYZFromsRGBD50(rgb)` converts a nonlinearized sRGB color (`rgb`) to an XYZ color, where an XYZ color with Y = 1 is the D50 white point, e.g., for interoperability with applications color-managed with ICC V2 or V4 profiles, and `XYZTosRGBD50(xyz)` does the opposite conversion (see note 3 later in this section).

 The pseudocode follows.